 The following tables set forth selected historical financial data for Brighthouse Financial, Inc. and its subsidiaries.
 The statement of operations data for the years ended December 31, 2018, 2017 and 2016, and the balance sheet data at December 31, 2018 and 2017, have been derived from the audited Consolidated and Combined Financial Statements of Brighthouse Financial, Inc. included elsewhere herein.
-The statement of operations data for the years ended December 31, 2015 and 2014, and the balance sheet data at December 31, 2016 and 2014, have been derived from the audited Combined Financial Statements not included herein.
+The statement of operations data for the years ended December 31, 2015 and 2014, and the balance sheet data at December 31, 2016, 2015 and 2014, have been derived from the audited Consolidated and Combined Financial Statements of Brighthouse Financial Statements of December 31, 2016, 2015 and 2014, have been derived from the audited Consolidated and Combined Financial Statements not included herein.